VoxelPrismatic/comptelec/BUILD.md

 or anything.
 if you do have one of those, just buy a pinecil, it's only $25. [the ts100 is like double the price]
 ![20220323_144734](https://user-images.githubusercontent.com/45671764/159795767-61cc9c64-4231-4a58-a2b8-b310c3d36485.jpg)

+# 3
+sorry for the slow updates, i need to take pics and document everything, im too lazy

+if you want me to post more, star the repo or DM me on discord @ `PRIZ ;]#9244` and then ill update this. in the meantime ill just be taking photos, not documenting.

+good luck!